 BONJOUR, BUONGIORNO !

-Thank you for your interest in our Doctoral Programs in both French & Italian at the University of Wisconsin-Madison!
-Please explore our website to see a selection of course offerings from previous semesters, important information about funding, faculty and graduate student profiles, and program features that distinguish the Department of French and Italian at the UW from all others.
+Thank you for your interest in our Master and Doctoral Programs in both French & Italian at the University of Wisconsin-Madison!
+Please explore our website to see a selection of course offerings from previous semesters, important information about funding, faculty and graduate student profiles, and program features that distinguish the Department of French and Italian at UW-Madison from all others.

 The Department of French & Italian at the UW has long been an internationally recognized program for excellence in research and scholarship, for the strength of its curriculum, and for the quality of its doctorates.
 In both French & Italian, graduate faculty members cover each major century of literature, as well as an impressive array of theoretical backgrounds and interdisciplinary relationships.
 Many of our faculty are affiliates in other departments as well, such as Religious Studies (Pr.
 Jelena Todorovic), German (Pr.
-Florence Vatan), and African Cultural Studies (Prs.
-Névine El Nossery and Vlad Dima).
-Our graduate students pursue PhD Minors in Second Language Acquisition, Gender & Women’s Studies, Comparative Literature, among others!
+Florence Vatan), and African Cultural Studies (Pr.
+Névine El Nossery ).
+Our graduate students pursue PhD Minors in Second Language Acquisition, Gender & Women’s Studies, among others!

 Recently, our graduates have secured positions in both tenure-track and teaching-track academic positions, as secondary school educators, and in the corporate world: